 On Monday, September 30, the Championships began at Keswick.
 Hounds met at Glenwood, a fixture in the neighborhood of James Madison's Montpelier, outside the town of Orange.
 Contestants from as far away as Florida and Georgia traveled to compete in the event, as well as to enjoy early autumn hunting in Virginia.
 They were not disappointed.
 Keswick huntsman Tony Gammell provided a fine day of sport in the lovely rolling countryside as hounds ran across the nearby road, back again, and beyond the fixture into a scenic expanse of woods and cornfields.
 Afterward, everyone enjoyed a tailgate as five contestants were selected for the finals.

 On Tuesday, October 1, hounds met at Owl Run Farm in Warrenton, home of Casanova Hunt Joint-Master Mrs. Joyce Fendley.
 Previously the home of Donna and Jack Eicher, huntsman at Rombout and later Farmington Hunt, the grounds include a lake and a cluster of graceful weeping willows out front.
 The residence and barns all exude the charm of old Virginia Hunt Country—weathered stone, stout board and batten, low eaves and metal roofs.
 A special surprise awaited the field this morning when shortly after casting hounds, an eruption in a cornfield revealed that hounds had encountered a black bear!
 Fortunately, the pack obeyed their orders to ignore the bear as it beat a hasty retreat.
 The remainder of the morning proved quieter, and as the field hacked in, Mrs. Fendley positioned herself, as she always does at the end of a hunt, such that she could personally thank everyone in the field as they passed by on their way to their trailer.
 This small but thoughtful act is just one of many that make hunting in Virginia so special and unique.
 It was a hot, thirsty, and tired field that gathered under a tent to drink and devour a delicious crab dip while recalling the excitement of having gone on their first bear hunt!
-This morning, six finalists were announced.To read more, log in (above) or click to subscribe.
+This morning, six finalists were announced.To read more, a subscription is required.
+Log in or click here to subscribe.